 In this day and age, we are getting closer and closer to some of the “sci-fi ideas” promoted in the movies of the past.
 And, with technology advancing exponentially, we’re closer than ever to some of the most farfetched ideas produced by directors and comic book artists in the previous years.
 One of the most impressive advancements of today is virtual reality – or the VR.
 This incredible construct is primarily employed in the entertainment industry, but even a layman can see the application it can have in other industries.
-So, here are the top industries that are investing in VR today.
+So, here are some of the top industries interested in VR today.
 Their hopes are that the application of virtual reality will improve their business in the future.

 Military and law enforcement